-The Times offers candidates not recommended by the editorial board an opportunity to reply to the newspaper's recommendations.
-Here are some of the responses:
+The Times offers candidates not recommended by its editorial board an opportunity to respond.
+Here are some of the responses to the recommendations for the races in the Nov.
+4 general election.